SailorEudes/justcms/README.md

 # justcms
-A CMS developed with : - ReactJS x Laravel - Lots of coffee - Very few defects - A lot of desire
+A CMS developed with :
+- ReactJS x Laravel
+- Lots of ☕
+- Very few defects
+- A lot of ❤